The best Wordle tips - from a linguistics expert

 Why is Wordle so popular?

-“A big part is the social — and yet not really competitive — aspect of Wordle,” professor of linguistics and head of English language and linguistics at the University of Sussex, M. Lynne Murphy, tells The Independent.
+“A big part is the social – and yet not really competitive – aspect of Wordle,” Lynne Murphy, professor of linguistics and head of English language and linguistics at the University of Sussex, tells The Independent.

 “Friends compare scores but also wonder at each other’s strategies.
 There’s just enough information in the ‘share’ to make for an interesting post-mortem on your own attempt, but not enough to spoil the fun for others,” she adds.

-It’s not the first time a word game has become popularised, as Murphy says many people in “wordy” circles were doing a similar thing with the NYT Spelling Bee.
+It’s not the first time a word game has become popularised, as Murphy says many people in “wordy” circles were doing a similar thing with the NYT’s Spelling Bee.

 She continues: “But the beauty of Wordle, and why it has taken off so much, is that it requires no subscription, takes only a few minutes to finish, and there’s only one puzzle per day.
 You can do it without fear that you’ll fall into a gaming hole and lose half your morning.”